FinalSurgery/ansible-tutorial-gcp/README.md

 ## How to set it up?
 Simply create an SSH key on your host machine and add the public key to the project wide metadata.

-You also need to install the latest version of ansible, the easiest way I found to do so is to (use the PIP method in ansible install playbook)[https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-with-pip]t.
+You also need to install the latest version of ansible, the easiest way I found to do so is to [use the PIP method in ansible install playbook](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-with-pip).
 It installs globally the latest version every time.
 I’ve had issues with the apt method.
 For me it installed a very old version causing some issues with the newer features.

 ## What is an inventory?
 Ansible manages machines, to manage the machines you need to identify them and group them so that actions can be performed on a large scale.
 This is done through an inventory, for the majority of ansible inventories are static, GCP and other clouds provide configurations for how to create a dynamic inventory.
 A dynamic inventory adds and substracts machines depending on their availbility.
 In this example I create two VM's in terraform and classify them in an inventory, the playbook is then ran which installs a LAMP stack on one machine and installs mysql client on another to test the connectivity of the LAMP stack and the existance of the database on the separate hard drive.